akrolsmir/race-to-agi/preview-app/README.md

 - [x] Parse the Figma designs
 - [x] Import from spreadsheet
 - [ ] Export cards as images
+- [ ] Use real CSV parser to handle commas
 - [ ] AI generated art
 - [ ] Connect to TheGameCrafter API?